-6 Digital & Social Media Broadcast Communication (3) CSU Prerequisite: None applications that relate to broadcasting and involves the study of how people communicate with others through current electronic means, primarily audio and video.
+6 Digital & Social Media Broadcast Communication (3) CSU Prerequisite: None

+This course consists of digital and social media applications that relate to broadcasting and involves the study of how people communicate with others through current electronic means, primarily audio and video.
 The development of the Internet, new media, and social media will be examined and analyzed as broadcasting and communications applications continue to grow in the digital media age.